Sensifi: A Wireless Sensing System for Ultra-High-Rate Applications: Reducing Energy Consumption During the Idle and Alert Phases

 Since the energy consumed during the association process is high ($P_{asc} = \textrm{1.2\:J}$ for Specific Association w/PMK), a long association period ($t_{p}$) is required to achieve a reasonable level of energy efficiency.
 With beacon listen interval coefficient $l=10$, the energy consumed per second is $\textrm{0.00205\:J}$, as Figure~\ref{fig:energy_consumed}(b) shows.
 The same level of energy efficiency requires $t_{p}=593$ when using the Specific Association w/PMK method, confirmed by Figure~\ref{fig:energy_consumed}(a).

-Although the extended-period beacon reception method seems to be preferred over the periodic association method, we noticed that as the listen interval coefficient increases, the sensitivity of nodes to beacon loss increases.
+Although the extended-period beacon reception method seems to outperform the periodic association method, we noticed that as the listen interval coefficient increases, nodes become more sensitive to beacon loss.
 Specifically, with a larger listen interval coefficient, a beacon loss results in longer energy consumed per beacon reception instance.
-For example, we noticed that $l > 10$ triggers this behavior with CYW54907 \gls{SoC}.
+For example, we noticed that $l > 10$ triggers this behavior with CYW54907.
+We tried different hardware platforms (BCM4343W, CYW43455, CYW43364) and observed that various transceivers demonstrate such behavior for different listen interval threshold levels.
+For example, BCM4343W reveals this behavior for $l > 50$.
 By investigating the 802.11 firmware, we observed that the link quality measurement algorithm requires receiving a certain number of beacons per unit time to measure link quality to the \gls{AP}.
-Modifying these internal algorithms to ensure stable system performance for large listen interval coefficients may not be possible with various 802.11 transceivers.
 Therefore, in environments where beacon loss may happen due to interference or low link quality, the listen interval coefficient must be carefully adjusted based on the characteristics of the 802.11 transceiver used.

-For the results in Figure~\ref{fig:energy_consumed}, we only measured the energy consumed by the \gls{SoC}.
-However, additional components on the board are required for the \gls{SoC} to operate.
-As we discuss in \cref{hardware_design}, the battery gas gauge, buck-boost converter, and a $\textrm{3.3\:V}$ regulator are required for the operation of the \gls{SoC} in Idle Phase and Alert Phase.
-Considering the effect of these components (\cref{hardware_design}, Table~\ref{table:pahse_active_comp}), we compute the lifetime of a $\textrm{2500\:mAh}$ battery attached to a node.
-When computing lifetime, we also assume that up to $\mathrm{80\%}$ of the battery capacity can be used.
-Figure \ref{fig:energy_baterrylife} presents empirical results for the two proposed energy-efficiency methods.
-We can observe the considerable effect of improving the efficiency of the association process on lifetime.
-For example, {specific association w/PMK offloading} enhances lifetime between $\mathrm{29\%}$ to $\mathrm{57\%}$, compared to {association}.
+It is worth noting that in this paper, we relied on the energy efficiency methods available by 802.11ac.
+The subsequent of 802.11ac, known as \textit{802.11ax}, provides a new feature called \gls{TWT}, which allows stations to negotiate recurring wake-up instances with the \gls{AP}.
+We leave the utilization of this method for achieving energy-latency trade-offs as future work.